HDourado/Growth_Mechanics/readme.txt

 # Functions for GBA and GM

+# 1) Download all the files and folders and put them in the same local folder.

-# 1) Run the "Interface.R" script
+# 2) Run the "Interface.R" script.

-# 2) For GBA, run GBA(modelname,predict.parameters,is.reversible) , where
+# 3) For GBA, run GBA(modelname,predict.parameters,is.reversible) , where

 # modelname: name of a document in the Models folder in quotes, e.g. "L3"